Sell USDINR; target of 75.45 - 75.35: ICICI Direct

 Currency futures on NSE

-The dollar-rupee contract on the NSE was at 75.71 in the last session.
-The open interest remained flat for the June series while for the July series it increased marginally by 2.2% • After the week-long bounce in equities, we have seen some notable weakness in the last few sessions as investors booked profits in risk assets.
+The dollar-rupee contract on the NSE was at 75.66 in the last session.
+The open interest remained flat for the June series while for the July series it increased marginally by 4.2% • The solid sentiment in the risk associated complex keeps the dollar under heavy pressure, amid the ongoing progress surrounding the re-opening of the economy along with easing of lockdown restrictions.

 Intra-day strategy